Dark Web Marketplaces and COVID-19: before the vaccine: Data and methods

 \subsection{Wikipedia}

 We used the publicly available Wikipedia API~\cite{WikimediaAPI} to collect data about the number of visits at specific pages related with COVID-19, like chloroquine.
-The Wikipedia search engine was case sensitive and we considered strings with the first letter uppercase, while the others lowercase.
-We looked for the number Wikipedia page visits in the English language from January 1, 2020 to July 7, 2020.
+The Wikipedia search engine was case-sensitive and we considered strings with the first letter uppercase, while the others lowercase.
+We looked for the number Wikipedia page visits in the English language from January 1, 2020 to November 16, 2020.